 close up of someone's crossed legs balancing a laptop computer in their lap

-For people to feel confident in the conclusions and recommendations the Review makes, it needs to be evidence-based and incorporate the lived experiences of children and young people, their families, and the professionals working to support them.
+For people to feel confident in the conclusions and recommendations the Review has made, it needed to be evidence-based and incorporate the lived experiences of children and young people, their families, and the professionals working to support them.

-The research streams have been planned to achieve that end and should provide the Review with the best available collation of published evidence, and qualitative and quantitative research.
+The Review commissioned an independent research programme from the University of York and research streams were planned to achieve that end and to provide the Review with the best available collation of published evidence, and qualitative and quantitative research.

 Literature review (systematic review)

-As a first step we are commissioning a broad-based literature review, which will interface with our evidence gathering from the professional community.
+The Review commissioned a broad-based literature review, which interfaced with our evidence gathering from the professional community.

-This will examine the changing epidemiology (demographic profile) of gender dysphoria in children and young people, as well as the appropriate social, clinical, psychological and medical management.
+This examined the changing epidemiology (demographic profile) of gender dysphoria in children and young people, as well as the appropriate social, clinical, psychological and medical management.

-We are aware that although there have been a lot of publications on this subject, there are still gaps and weaknesses in the evidence base.
-We anticipate that there is the potential to fill some of the evidence gaps through our commissioned research.
+We are aware that although there have been a lot of publications on this subject, there are still gaps and weaknesses in the evidence base and hoped to fill some of the evidence gaps through our commissioned research.

 Quantitative research